roldanbob/wh-docs-test/fhir/wp4h_c_gxp_fhir_examples.md

 ---

- # Use cases
+ # FHIR service examples
-Data Services are the heart of {{site.data.keyword.wh_prodname_long}}.
-Use Data Services to add your data to the {{site.data.keyword.wh_prodname_short}} , prepare it, and make it available for scientific analysis in the data mart or for other uses.
+The FHIR service and FHIR REST API are the heart of {{site.data.keyword.wh_prodname_long}}.
+Use the FHIR service to add your data to the {{site.data.keyword.wh_prodname_short}} , prepare it, and make it available for scientific analysis in the data mart or for other uses.

 The {{site.data.keyword.wh_prodname_short}} is designed for flexibility.
 The following use cases can help you understand how you can use the {{site.data.keyword.wh_prodname_short}} FHIR data service to upload and search FHIR data.

 **Note:** The examples in this section contain generic URL endpoints, user names, and other parameters.
 When you create your own APIs, be sure to replace any generic text with the correct parameters for your site.

-## Study design: Creating an asthma inhaler study
+## Designing an asthma inhaler study
 <!-- {: #concept_d5b_djm_p1b__section_gfp_qpt_51b} -->
-A set of clinicians and research scientists want to create a study that is based on inhaler use by patients with asthma.
-The inhaler for this study is a connected device that produces a rich set of information each time it is used, including (but not limited to) the following data:
+A set of clinicians and research scientists are creating a study for patients with asthma.
+The patients for this study use an inhaler that is a connected device.
+Each time a patient takes a puff, the inhaler produces a rich set of information that includes (but not limited to) the following data:

 - Patient ID
 - Inhaler ID